WPL hosts sessions during Davos Week 2019

 Breaking the Myths and Stereotypes: Women in Leadership

 22nd of January

-This exclusive gathering will connect the Reykjavik Index for Leadership with Sustainable Development Goals (SDGs).
-Focussing on how the progress that SDGs aim for can only be sustainable and achievable if stereotypes are overcome, and it becomes acceptable that men are prime caretakers at home and women are CEO’s.
+This exclusive breakfast aims to explore the connection between gender stereotypes in leadership and achieving the Sustainable Development Goals (SDGs).
+Leveraging insight from the Reykjavik Index for Leadership, this session will discuss how the progress that SDGs aim for can only be sustainable and achievable if stereotypes are overcome.
+What needs to be done to make it acceptable for men to be the prime caretakers at home and women the CEOs?

 Women Political Leaders Community Breakfast